ACDguide/BigData/BigData/tools/python.md

 `wrf-python` - [wrf-python](https://wrf-python.readthedocs.io/en/latest/) is a collection of diagnostic and interpolation routines for use with output of the Weather Research and Forecasting (WRF-ARW) Model.

+(iris)=
 ### Iris
 Iris is an alternative to xarray ...

 ## Working in parallel
+(dask)=
+### Dask
-`dask` - [dask](https://docs.dask.org/en/stable/) to parallelise tasks and manage memory more efficiently , integrates with numpy, pandas and xarray.
+[dask](https://docs.dask.org/en/stable/) to parallelise tasks and manage memory more efficiently , integrates with numpy, pandas and xarray.
 In fact, dask arrays are built on numpy arrays and the dask dataframe is based on Pandas dataframe.
 Dask is a general purpose parallel programming solution.
 Dask allows to scale up your code and notebooks to a cluster, Dask usually can work with your existing code with just small modifications, it will try to work out the best scaling based on the memory and cpus it detects on the system.
 You can tune dask performance using The thread/process mixture to deal with GIL-holding computations (which are rare in Numpy/Pandas/Scikit-Learn workflows)
-Partition size, like if should you have 100 MB chunks or 1 GB chunks dask support several data formats among which: HDF5, NetCDF, Zarr, GRIB
+Partition size, like if should you have 100 MB chunks or 1 GB chunks dask support several data formats among which: HDF5, NetCDF, Zarr, GRIB Dask is a library for working with larger-than memory arrays and parallel data analysis transparently.
+Xarray can use Dask arrays as a backend when opening a NetCDF file with the chunks attribute, and Dask has its own Pandas-like DataFrame implementation.

-`multiprocessing` -
+Dask splits an array up into chunks.
+When doing operations on a Dask array, rather than evaluating the operation immediately Dask will create a task graph of what operations need to be run to create the output array chunks from the input array chunks.
+The task graph is only evaluated when results are needed (e.g. by saving to a file or creating a plot), and different chunks can be evaluated in parallel.
+It's best to start a [dask.distributed.Client]{https://docs.dask.org/en/latest/how-to/deploy-dask/single-distributed.html} to allow Dask to process data in parallel with multiple processes.

+(multiprocessing)=
+`multiprocessing` - The built-in Python [multiprocessing]{https://docs.python.org/3/library/multiprocessing.html} library has low-level tools for parallel computing.
+You can create a 'pool' of processes, then given a function and a list of arguments it can run that function on each argument in parallel.

+(mpi4py)=
+`mpi4py` - [mpi4py]{https://mpi4py.readthedocs.io/en/stable/} is an implementation of the MPI library for Python, from which you can create parallel methods the same way as Fortran sending data between processes via messages.

 ## running environment
+(jupyter)=
 `jupyter` - The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
 While jupyter is a python package it supports more than 40 languages including R, Julia and of course python.
 `jupyterlab` - JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
 JupyterLab is flexible: configure and arrange the user interface to support a wide range of workflows in data science, scientific computing, and machine learning.
 JupyterLab is extensible and modular: write plugins that add new components and integrate with existing ones.